mattsilber/netclient/readme.md

 ### Configuration

 In order to use the ApiRequest, you need to override some String resources.
-Assuming you're using a JSON-based API, you only need to override *R.string.nc__api_url* to hook up.
+Assuming you're using a JSON-based API, you only need to override

+    <string name="nc__api_url">http://some_url.com/api/v1/</string>

 When making API Requests, you don't need to include the API Url as it is prepended for you.

+**Note:** The trailing slash in the API Url is more important than it should be...

 If you want to enable Basic Auth, just set *R.boolean.nc__api_basic_auth_enabled* to true, then override